Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Abstract

 \section{Abstract}

-Recovering jointly sparse signals in the \acrfull*{mmv} setting is a fundamental problem in machine learning, but traditional methods like \acrfull*{momp} and \acrfull*{mfocuss} often require careful parameter tuning or prior knowledge of the sparsity of the signal and/or noise variance.
-We introduce a novel tuning-free framework that leverages \acrfull*{ir} from overparameterization to overcome this limitation.
-Our approach reparameterizes the estimation matrix into factors that decouple the shared row-support from individual vector entries.
-We show that the optimization dynamics inherently promote the desired row-sparse structure by applying gradient descent to a standard least-squares objective on these factors.
-We prove that with a sufficiently small and balanced initialization, the optimization dynamics exhibit a ``momentum-like" effect, causing the norms of rows in the true support to grow significantly faster than others.
-This formally guarantees that the solution trajectory converges towards an idealized row-sparse solution.
-Additionally, empirical results demonstrate that our approach achieves performance comparable to established methods without requiring any prior information or tuning.
+Recovering jointly sparse signals in the \acrfull*{mmv} setting is a fundamental problem in machine learning, but traditional methods often require careful parameter tuning or prior knowledge of the sparsity of the signal and/or noise variance.
+We propose a tuning-free framework that leverages \acrfull*{ir} from overparameterization to overcome this limitation.
+Our approach reparameterizes the estimation matrix into factors that decouple the shared row-support from individual vector entries and applies gradient descent to a standard least-squares objective.
+We prove that with a sufficiently small and balanced initialization, the optimization dynamics exhibit a ``momentum-like" effect where the true support grows significantly faster.
+Leveraging a Lyapunov-based analysis of the gradient flow, we further establish formal guarantees that the solution trajectory converges towards an idealized row-sparse solution.
+Empirical results demonstrate that our tuning-free approach achieves performance comparable to optimally tuned established methods.
+Furthermore, our framework significantly outperforms these baselines in scenarios where accurate priors are unavailable to the baselines.